Hezkore/linux-script-hub/README.md

 The description should inform the user of any external dependencies required to run the script and describe what the script does.\
 Add your script code below the header.

+Remember that the script is running as root, so you do not need to use `sudo` or `su` to run commands with elevated permissions.\
+This also means that `~` will refer to the root user's home directory, so you should use `$HOME` instead.

 A non-zero exit code from any command will be considered a failure, and the script will exit with an error message.
 You can manually trigger an error with `return 1`.

 Call `restart_required` to prompt the user to restart their system after the script has finished running.